EDCD/EDDN/schemas/README-EDDN-schemas.md

    Listeners MAY make decisions on accepting data based on this time stamp, i.e. "too old".
-2. One other key/value pair representing the data.
+2. At least one other key/value pair representing the data.
 In general there will be much more than this.
-Again, consult the
+Consult the
    [schemas and their documentation](./).

-Note that many of the key names chosen in the schemas are based on the CAPI data, not Journal events, because the CAPI came first.
-This means renaming many of the keys from Journal events to match the schema.
+Because the first versions of some schemas were defined when only the CAPI data was available, before Journal files existed, many of the key names chosen in the schemas are based on the equivalent in CAPI data, not Journal events.
+This means ouy MUST rename many of the keys from Journal events to match the schemas.

-EDDN is intended to transport generic data not specific to any particular Cmdr and to reflect the data that a player would see in-game in station services or the local map.
-To that end, uploading applications MUST ensure that messages do not contain any Cmdr-specific data (other than "uploaderID" and the "horizons" flag).
+EDDN is intended to transport generic data not specific to any particular Cmdr and to reflect only the data that every player would see in-game in station services or the local map.
+To that end, uploading applications MUST ensure that messages do not contain any Cmdr-specific data (other than "uploaderID", the "horizons" flag, and the "odyssey" flag).

 The individual schemas will instruct you on various elisions (removals) to be made to comply with this.

-Some of these requirements are also enforced by the schemas, and some things the schemas enforce might not be explicitly called out here, so **do** check what you're sending against the schema when implementing sending new events.
+Some of these requirements are also enforced by the schemas, and some things the schemas enforce might not be explicitly called out here.
+So, **do** check what you're sending against the relevant schema(s) when making any changes to your code.

+It is also advisable to Watch this repository on GitHub so as to be aware of any changes to schemas.

 ### Server responses
 There are three possible sources of HTTP responses when sending an upload